mezcoph/phonegap/README.md

 # phonegap
-Experimental app using phone gap
+Experimental app using phone gap for public health in education